Livinglist/CoronaCounter/README.md

 OR

-- Download CoronaCounter.dmg from [CoronaCounter](https://livinglist.github.io/CoronaCounter/)
+- Download the zip file and open **CoronaCounter.dmg** then drag it into Applications folder.